The "We Are Microsoft; You Will Be Dissembled To" Rants

 Like your rant made any damn sense.
 Are you talking about a bridal registry?
 And you gave up your editorial control willingly...
 HAHAHAHAHAAA...
 What a bonehead. -- Abel)

-(Okay, okay, he's threatened not to do a Rantose logo.
+(Okay, okay, he's threatened not to do a rantose logo.
 Fine, I apologize sincerely from the bottom of my feet and promise I will never ever ever touch or alter these scintillating pearly drops of divine wisdom that you deign to emit in textual form here.
 Much.
 I want that logo soon though. -- Abel)

 (Great, the editing never ends.
 As an alert reader has pointed out, the posting date feature above is _not_ a new feature.
 You all have the right to a free refund.
 That's right, no money back, free of charge or lien or encumbrance.
 In fact, from this moment on, your mind is entirely free, no charges apply.
 Thanks to your mental powers, no shackles hold your consciousness down and it functions perfectly--exactly as you intend it to.
 No, don't thank me, you did it all.
 Free everythings for everyone, party in your own mind, my treat. -- Abel)